cxcod/Planning-Workload-Migration/About-this-Guide.md

 The content in this guide is appropriate for use by (but not strictly limited to) individuals with the following areas of responsibility:

-- xxx
+- Application Owners
-- xxx
+- Cloud Solution Architects
-- xxx
+- Business analysts
 - xxx
 - xxx
 - xxx